-7 Healthy Diet Changes That Help You Sleep
+7 Diet Changes You Can Make Now to Sleep Better Tonight

 From meditation and melatonin supplements to limiting your caffeine consumption and just plain counting sheep, you'll try just about anything to get a good night's sleep.
 But what you may not realize is that the secret to getting enough rest lies in what you eat—and in some cases, when you eat it.
 In fact, research has repeatedly shown that your diet and sleep quality are linked, meaning your diet changes can help you sleep.
 And vice versa—your sleep quality can impact your food choices.